Pkg.add("ScikitLearn")

 Generating training data from a model in Engee

-This model generates a vector of two sinusoidal values that represent a single signal for the classifier.
-Based on the determination of the amplitude fluctuation of the output signal, the class labels are set.
-The figure below shows the top level of the model.
+This model generates a vector of two sine wave values, which represent a single signal for the classifier.
+Based on the determination of the amplitude oscillation of the output signal, class labels are set.
+The figure below shows the upper level of the model.

 In the figure below, you can see the data generation process.

-The following shows the formation of the class label over three ranges:
+The following shows the formation of a class label across three ranges:

-Let's move on to data generation by connecting the auxiliary function to run the model, run the model and see what data has been logged into simout.
+Let's move on to data generation, for which we will connect the auxiliary function of launching the model, launch the model and look at what data has been uploaded to simout.

 function run_model(name_model)